 console.error("HubBox Bailout SKU Check Error:", error);

-resolve(false); // Don't bail out on error
+resolve(false); // Default to not bailing out on error

 }